Content warning, highlight the hidden text between the lines:

 "A hat?"

-Giselle scrunched her nose up in disgust.
+Giselle's nose scrunched up in disgust.
 "Ew.
 Are you Amish?
 No. The Queen's Decree!
-As soon as your hand's at 100%, we wait for the right time - like right after the champions have a grueling match or something - I sign my name on it, and we get our shot against the champions the very next show!
-That can be our easy way to the titles!
+As soon as your hand's healed, we wait for the right time–like right after the champions have a really hard match or something–I sign the Decree, and we take our shot against them on the next show!
+That can be our path to the titles!
 Doesn't that sound awesome?
 I have a great feeling about us!"

 Giselle glanced at her passenger, seemingly confused by the silence.
 "What?
-Oh.
+Oh, right.
 What do you think about the idea?"

 "And call me Party Girl.
 When we're together, let's do the brand."

-Party Girl continued in a clinical tone, "You know.
+Party Girl spoke in a clinical tone, "You know.
 Be the gimmick.
-Let's keep it up for the cameras, but it's got to be natural, so let's start calling each other by our ring names all the time.
-That way, it'll feel authentic when we're live!
+So let's start calling each other by our ring names all the time, even when we're off-camera.
+That'll make it seem more natural and it'll feel authentic when we're live!
 People should think we hang out.
 I don't know how, but people can tell if we don't.
 I learned that in my first public breakup with Keven.
-You seem really nice, so it should be easy for us to act like we're real friends!
+You seem really nice, so it should be easy for us to pretend like we're friends!
 I just need to know you're committed."

 Alicia nodded.
 "Of course I am."

 Party Girl smiled.
 "Thanks, The Goon.
-I knew we'd go great together!
+I knew you were my perfect partner!
 Now we just need a name.
-What about Party Girl and the Party Girls?"
+How about Party Girl and the Party Girls?"

 "You mean a Z?" asked Alicia.